Exploring Diverse In-Context Configurations for Image Captioning: Related Work

 \textbf{Prompting Language Model (LM).} The research paradigms of NLP have encountered two sea changes in the past few years~\cite{liu2023pre}.
 The first one is the LM that is pre-trained by predicting the next word conditioned on observed words and can be fine-tuned for solving various downstream tasks, including GPT~\cite{Radford2018ImprovingLU}, BERT~\cite{kenton2019bert}, and BART~\cite{lewis2019bart}.
 The second sea change is the emergence of the prompt paradigm, which was introduced with GPT-3~\cite{brown2020language}.
 Within this paradigm, a pre-trained LM does not require fine-tuning to solve downstream tasks; instead, tasks are reformulated into appropriate prompts with empty slots to be filled.
 Subsequently, more advanced prompt-based techniques have been proposed, including prompt-tuning~\cite{hambardzumyan2021warp,li2021prefix,lester2021power} and Chain-of-Thought~\cite{weichain,wang2022self,he2022rethinking, trivedi2022interleaving}.

 \textbf{Prompting Vision-Language Model (VLM).} In contrast to NLP, the Vision-Language (VL) domain has made significant strides in the first sea change, as evident by the development of various VL-BERT models.
-These models leverage large volumes of web-collected image-caption pairs to learn VL-generalizable embeddings~\cite{lu2019vilbert, tan2019lxmert, chen2020uniter, li2020oscar, lu202012}.
+These models leverage large volumes of web-collected image-caption pairs to learn VL-generalizable embeddings~\cite{lu2019vilbert, tan2019lxmert, chen2020uniter, li2020oscar, lu202012,fu2021lmr,ji2023teachers,yin2023survey}.
 However, the prompt paradigm, despite revolutionizing NLP studies, only appears when a certain scale of the model is reached~\cite{wei2022emergent}.
-This scale prerequisite poses further challenges to the development of a Vision-Language Model (VLM) with prompt and in-context learning ability.
+This scale prerequisite poses further challenges to the development of a VLM with prompt and in-context learning ability.

-To mitigate training burdens, instead of updating all the parameters of a VLM~\cite{radford2021learning, zhang2023multimodal}, some VLMs~\cite{radford2021learning, zhang2023multimodal} freeze well-trained Language Models and only train a smaller network, referred to as adapters~\cite{li2022blip, li2023blip, Yu2022CoCaCC}, to align the pre-trained vision and language models.
+To mitigate training burdens, instead of updating all the parameters of a VLM~\cite{radford2021learning, zhang2023multimodal}, some VLMs~\cite{radford2021learning, zhang2023multimodal,koh2023grounding} freeze well-trained Language Models and only train a smaller network, referred to as adapters~\cite{li2022blip, li2023blip, Yu2022CoCaCC}, to align the pre-trained vision and language models.
 Inspired by these models, both Frozen~\cite{tsimpoukelli2021multimodal} and Flamingo~\cite{alayrac2022flamingo} evolve into multi-modal few-shot learners by training vision and cross-modal adapters, respectively.
-Given its superior in-context learning ability, we use Flamingo to explore the effects of various in-context configurations~\cite{anas_awadalla_2023_7733589}.
+Given its superior in-context learning ability, we use Flamingo to explore the effects of various in-context configurations~\cite{awadalla2023openflamingo}.

 There are also models that address VL tasks through in-context learning.
 For instance, PICa~\cite{yang2022empirical} utilizes captions as mediators to construct an in-context text for solving Visual Question Answering (VQA) tasks, while this may lose the mutual synergy in the representation space of different modalities.
 The models proposed in~\cite{lu2022learn} and~\cite{zhang2023multimodal} both fine-tune VLMs for specific VQA tasks, but lack the generalized few-shot prompt ability for other VL tasks.
+UNIFIED-IO~\cite{lu2022unified}demonstrates a unified approach to a myriad of tasks, from classical computer vision to natural language processing, without task-specific fine-tuning.
+And ProGrad~\cite{zhu2023prompt} introduces a technique to prevent prompt tuning from forgetting pre-trained vision-language models' general knowledge by only updating aligned prompts, outperforming other methods in various few-shot learning scenarios.